afev/fat-jar-with-jcp/README.md

 * gradle
 * maven

+Project is based on Java 10+.
-Project can be open in Intellij IDEA IDE as gradle or maven project.
+It can be open in Intellij IDEA IDE as gradle or maven project.

 JCP: https://cryptopro.ru/products/csp/jcp/downloads